isovector/talks/agda/setup.md

 ### Emacs

-Add the following to your `.emacs` file:
+Try running `agda-mode setup`.
+If this succeeds, you are all setup.
+If not, add the following to your emacs configuration:

 ```elisp
 (load-file (let ((coding-system-for-read 'utf-8))
                 (shell-command-to-string "agda-mode locate")))
 ```

-Try running `C-c C-l` to load Agda.
+Try running `C-c C-l` in `test.agda` to load Agda.
 If you get a message saying `All Done`, you're ready to go.

 Check out [the
 documentation](https://agda.readthedocs.io/en/latest/getting-started/installation.html#step-3-running-the-agda-mode-program)